-ECB3103 MICROPROCESSORS & MICROCONTROLLERS L T P C 3 0 0 3
+ECB3103 MICROPROCESSORS & MICROCONTROLLERS L T P (

-- To illustrate the architecture of 8085 and 8086 microprocessors. - To introduce the programming and interfacing techniques of 8086 microprocessor. - To analyse the basic concepts and programming of 8051 microcontroller - To understand the interfacing circuits for various applications of 8051 microcontroller. - To introduce the architecture of advanced microprocessors and microcontrollers.
+- To illustrate the architecture of 8085 and 8086 microprocessors. - To introduce the programming and interfacing techniques of 8086 microprocessor. - To analyse the basic concepts and programming of 8051 microcontroller - To develop the interfacing circuits for various applications of 8051 microcontroller. - To introduce the architecture of advanced microprocessors and microcontrollers.

-MODULE I ARCHITECTURE OF 8085 AND 8086 MICROPROCESSORS
+MODULE I ARCHITECTURE OF 8085 AND 8086 MICROPROCESSORS 9

-Introduction to Micro Computers, 8085 Microprocessor Architecture, 8086 Microprocessor - Architecture- Register Organization -Memory Organization-Minimum Mode bus cycle-Maximum Mode bus cycle-Timing Diagram-Interrupts & Service Routine.
+Introduction to Micro Computers, 8085 Microprocessor Architecture, 8086 Microprocessor - Architecture- Register Organization - Memory Organization-Minimum Mode bus cycle-Maximum Mode bus cycle-Timing Diagram-Interrupts & Service Routine.